UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 Then, store the new workflow as ``simons-algorithm.bpmn``, as we will implement a workflow executing Simon's algorithm in this demonstration.
 Add two new tasks to the workflow by dragging them from the palette on the left into the workflow.
 Select ``Quantum Computation Task`` as task type for the first task and ``User Task`` for the second.
-Afterwards, add a ``End Event`` to the workflow and connect all modeling elements as depicted in the figure below:
+Afterwards, add an ``End Event`` to the workflow and connect all modeling elements as depicted in the figure below:

 ![Modeler Simon Abstract](./docs/modeler-simon-abstract.png)